The Death of the Inner Self

 Fish do not realize they live in water.
 The medium that sustains them is so constant that it disappears from perception.
 Some of the most important structures are overlooked for the same reason.
 Individuality and consciousness belong to that category.

 We tend to treat individuality and consciousness as self-evident facts, as if humans have always experienced themselves as bounded selves with an inner voice, a private mental space, and a continuous narrative identity.
 Because this experience feels natural, it is assumed to be timeless.
-However, for most of human history people did not describe themselves as individuals in the modern sense.
+Serious thinkers have argued it is not.
+Julian Jaynes pointed out that the heroes of the Iliad show almost no inner mental space, hearing the voices of gods where we would hear our own deliberation.
+Charles Taylor traced how the modern “buffered self,” sealed inside its own mind, was assembled over centuries out of religious and philosophical practice, displacing an older “porous self” open to forces from outside.
+For most of human history people did not describe themselves as individuals in the modern sense.
 Decisions were not understood as outcomes of inner deliberation, and agency was not located inside a private interior self.
 Action was organized through rituals, traditions, kinship, and prescribed roles.
 Meaning arrived from outside the person rather than from introspection.
 In many societies outside the Western trajectory, this structure remains largely intact.

 The idea of a you inside your head observing your own thoughts is therefore a learned construction.
 It depends on language, habits, metaphors, and social practices that had to be developed and stabilized over time.
-Inner speech, narrative memory, moral self-examination, and the sense of authorship over action emerged as cultural achievements layered on top of older biological processes.
+Lev Vygotsky argued that inner speech is not innate but internalized social speech: children first talk to others, then to themselves aloud, then silently, until the dialogue goes underground and starts to feel like the private voice of a self.
+Narrative memory, moral self-examination, and the sense of authorship over action emerged the same way, as cultural achievements layered on top of older biological processes.

 Modern societies actively reproduce this configuration.
 From early childhood, people are trained to understand themselves as autonomous units with opinions, preferences, goals, and an inner life that belongs only to them.
 The training is so pervasive that it becomes invisible.
 Other ways of being human recede from view, even though many have existed and some still persist.